thecodingmachine/utils.i18n.fine.translation-interface/README.md

 What is this package
 ====================

 This package contains two interfaces shared by all translation services.
-The `LanguageDetectionInterface` is used to detect the current language for the user while the `LanguageTranslationInterface` is used to translate strings.
+The `LanguageDetectionInterface` is used to detect the current language for the user while the `TranslatorInterface` is used to translate strings.

 A list of packages using those interfaces:
 TODO link